Course Name

 Description

 The course is a basic orientation on the concepts and applications of Corporate Governance (CG) as defined under pertinent legislation and administrative issuances in the Philippines.
 Directors and Key Officers of companies established and/or operating in the Philippines corporations will benefit from the course.
-First-time Directors and Key Officers, or persons who are about to be appointed as such in a Publicly-Listed Corporation, in particular, will meet the required training and basic orientation on CG.
+First time Directors and Key Officers, or persons who are about to be appointed as such in a Publicly-Listed Corporation, in particular, will meet the required training and basic orientation on CG.
+The course will nevertheless be helpful for any individual involved in the leadership of his or her corporation, whether it is a for profit, stock corporation or non-stock, non-profit.
 Beyond mere compliance, participants will benefit from practical frameworks and tools that can be employed inside their companies to employ CG as a means of promoting adherence to internal controls, preventing fraud, and developing a culture of good governance.

 This is also in partnership with the Ateneo Gov. Jose B. Fernandez Center for Ethics.